andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 The way `get_middle_section` was written misses the text element on the right.
-Rather than rewriting the whole function and having to check to see if any new problems with the fields that already worked, I decided clone the function to a new function `get_middle_section_broad` that gets all text elements and also splits the strings by new lines before putting them together in the right order.
+Rather than rewriting the whole function and having to check to see if any new problems arise with the fields that already worked, I decided clone the function to a new function `get_middle_section_broad` that gets all text elements and also splits the strings by new lines before putting them together in the right order.
-Then I just had `get_question_text` to call `get_middle_section_broad` instead of `get_middle_section`.
+Then I just had `get_question_text` call `get_middle_section_broad` instead of `get_middle_section`.

 ### Extracting the Bottom Section
-The bottom section contains the answer categories, their encodings in the main dataset, and frequency, weighted frequency, and percent data for each answer category for respondents in the survey:
+The bottom section contains the answer categories, their encodings in the main dataset, frequency, weighted frequency, and percent data for each answer category for respondents in the survey:

 ![](images/variable_bottom.png)

 For most of the survey variables, each column is extracted as a single block,